Heir hunters - Know your rights

 2. Ask for contact details of the ‘administrator’ dealing with the estate of the deceased.
 They are legally responsible for distributing the estate to all heirs.
 You can submit your claim directly to them without paying a commission fee to any heir hunters.

-3. Ask for the value of the estate and how many heirs are entitled to a share of the estate.
+3. Ask for the value of the estate and how many heirs are entitled to a share of it.
 If this information is not provided, you can find out for yourself by obtaining a copy of the ‘Grant of Letters of Administration’.
 This will provide you with contact details for the administrator of the estate and tell you how much the estate is worth.
-This document can be easily obtained from the London Probate Registry for £6 (020 7947 6939).
+This document can be easily obtained online for a cost of £10 from the Gov.UK website

 4. If asked to sign-up to a percentage fee by any heir hunters, ask them how much the percentage fee equates to in pounds, otherwise you are being asked to sign away a percentage of an unknown amount.